IFFGD's 2023 Advocacy Event

 Breakout Session 4: Hill Day Practice

-In this breakout session, each group will conduct a mock hill day visit which will allow your group to practice having conversations with your legislators.
-Each group will be given a customizable script to practice with.
+In this breakout session, each group conducted a mock hill day visit to practice having conversations with their legislators before our Hill day April 17th.

 The Safe Step Act